ldynia/git-workshop/readme.md

 * access to a linux/unix terminal

 ## Assumption
-I assume that the reader has fulfilled points specified in requirements section.
+I assume that a reader has fulfilled points specified in requirements section.

 ## History
 Let me ask you this question.
 Try to name a single software that has the grates impact on humanity? it's difficult one, but in my opinion it's [Linux](https://en.wikipedia.org/wiki/Linux) initially written by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).

 Without Linux, you would have to throw out all smartphones, tablets and TVs that run on Android and iOS.
-Moreover, content of the web would shrink at least 60% and many more.
+Moreover, content of the web would shrink at least 65% and many more.

 But how you write a software that counts 15+ million lines of code?
 For suer, it can't be written by a single man.
 Further more in the project like this you would like to keep track on who added changes, when changes had been added, what was added, which files had been removed, recover deleted files, resolve overlaps of conflicting information, version the changes, fix bugs, fix security volubilities etc.